What to do

 If you need to have locks fitted or changed, use a professional locksmith.
 You can find an accredited locksmith through the Master Locksmiths Association.

 Your local Home Improvement Agency may be able to help you install security measures and your local Age UK may offer a handyperson service.
-You can also find reliable tradespeople through Trustmark or ask your friends and neighbours for recommendations.
+You can find trading standards-approved businesses through Buy With Confidence or ask your friends and neighbours for recommendations.
 There may be a charge for these services.

 If your case goes to court and you’re called as a witness, you can get support from the Citizens Advice witness service.

 To contact your local police Safer Neighbourhood Team or Crime Prevention Officer, call 101 or go to Police.uk.

 If your important documents have been stolen, Gov.uk has information on how to cancel a stolen passport, replace a driving licence and order copies of birth, death or marriage certificates.